 Therefore, we offer EDTA chelation therapy as a series of intravenous infusions in the physician’s office.
 This therapy is combined with a Comprehensive Assessment, in order to outline a comprehensive medical management program based on our principles of medical practice.
 Under current treatment protocols, EDTA Chelation therapy is considered a very safe therapeutic option.3, 4

-Although EDTA s the most common chelating agent we use, in some cases, other chelating agents besides EDTA may be indicated.
+Although EDTA is the most common chelating agent we use, in some cases, other chelating agents besides EDTA may be indicated.
 Please schedule a comprehensive Assessment in order to see what type of chelation therapy program may be right for you.

 Dr. Lawinski received training as a Certified Chelation Therapist from the American College for the Advancement of Medicine, which is the leading medical society offering rigorous training in the technique.
 Please see the ACAM website for additional information on EDTA Chelation therapy.